Best Day Trips from Lyon You’ve Probably Never Heard Of

 - Roman Theatre: It’s huge!
 Imagine sitting there for a show back in the day.

-The vibe in Vienne is more laid-back than Lyon.
-It feels like a real town where people live and work, not just a tourist destination.
-It’s a nice change of pace.
+The vibe in Vienne is kinda more laid-back than Lyon, you know.
+It feels like a real town, where people actually live and work—not just a tourist spot, with that constant “see and go” energy.
+It’s honestly a welcome change of pace.

-Where to Stay: While Vienne is a great day trip, if you wanted to stay longer, there are definitely hotels and guesthouses available.
+While Vienne is a great day trip, if you want to stay longer, there are definitely hotels and guesthouses available.
 I saw a few charming places right by the river.
 For a day trip, though, it’s super easy to get to from Lyon by train.
 It takes about 30-40 minutes, making it a really convenient escape.
 You can find train tickets easily on SNCF Connect.

 When I last visited the Rhône Valley, I made sure to stop in Tain L’Hermitage.
 It’s a pretty straightforward trip from Lyon, only about 43 minutes by train, which is super convenient if you don’t want to deal with a car.
-The main draw for me, and probably for most people, is the chocolate.
-You can literally smell the Valrhona chocolate in the air as you get closer to town.
-They have the Cité du Chocolat, which is their chocolate museum and factory.
+For me, the main draw is kinda the chocolate, and I’d guess for most folks as well.
+You can straight up smell the Valrhona chocolate in the air as you get nearer to town, like it’s already waiting for you.
+They also have the Cité du Chocolat, sort of their chocolate museum and production place, so you can see how it all comes together.
 It’s a fun experience, especially if you like samples – and who doesn’t?

 Beyond the sweet stuff, Tain L’Hermitage is also the heart of the Côtes du Rhône wine region.
 While I didn’t do a full wine tour this time, it’s definitely something to consider if you’re a wine enthusiast.
 You can visit the headquarters of the wine producers there.
 I had a really nice lunch in town, enjoying some local food and, of course, a bit more chocolate.